-Everyone who knows me (especially If I care about you) knows I am a big fan of writing letters.
-Well as I wind down this adventure I have one last letter to write.
+Anyone who knows me knows I am a big fan of writing letters.
+As I wind down this adventure I have one last letter to write.

 "Americans have champagne tastes for imprisoning people but a Dr. Pepper budget.
 We love to throw people in jail but hate to pay the bill for it."
 (Attorney Kenneth White - Former Fed prosecutor)

 So the 64 million dollar question is....Why is the BOP such a mess?
 Everyone asks me this question?
-I have spent so much time thinking about this.
-I know plenty of people who want to try and save/fix the BOP.
-I want to see the logic in this ....However after MUCH deliberation on this subject I do not believe you can fix something that is this broken, has no desire to be fixed, and genuinely promotes some of the worst traits in society.
+I have spent much time thinking about this.
+I know a number of people who want to try and save/fix the BOP.
+I want to see the logic in this ....However after MUCH deliberation I do not believe you can fix something that is this broken, has no desire to be fixed, and genuinely promotes some of the worst traits in society.
 I am not sure it can be fixed.
 I think it needs to be torn down and we need to begin again.

 But as to my answer why I think it's broken, here goes.

 The Bureau of Prisons (BOP) relies heavily on the brilliant theory (or idea)...that harsh punishments will magically deter crime.
-There is mountains of research that disproves this theory.
+There are mountains of research that disproves this theory.
 Yet we continue to believe it will deter crime so we continue to hand out long sentences.
-Politicians (on both sides) use this as red meat to scare voters and put or keep them in office.
-When their solutions don't solve the problem they just increase the scare and blame tactics.
-Always deflecting.
+Politicians (on both sides) use this as red meat to scare voters and thereby put or keep them in office.
+When their solutions don't solve the problem just increase the scare and blame tactics.
+Always deflect.

-Prosecutors are not driven by a need to find justice instead they are rewarded for winning at any cost.
-Mix in society's love for revenge, and misplaced Justice…..We end up imprisoning way too many people... for far too long, often for non-violent offenses like drug-related charges or financial crimes where rehabilitation or allowing that person to pay back society would actually make much more sense.
+Prosecutors are not driven by a need to find justice instead they are rewarded for winning.
+Mix in society's love for revenge, and misplaced justice and we end up imprisoning way too many people... for far too long.
+Often imprisoning for non-violent offenses e.g., drug-related or financial crimes where rehabilitation or allowing that person to pay back victims would make much more sense.

 Then comes the highlight of the show—we let the wrong people play boss.
 We give power to people who shouldn’t be allowed to sharpen pencils or build paper airplanes.